Kapaun Mt. Carmel motivated by last years finish

 WICHITA, Kan.
 (KSNW) — Kapaun Mt.
-Carmel was a power house in the late 70s and 80s.
-They last time they brought home a state title, however, was 1987.
+Carmel was a powerhouse in the late 70s and 80s.
+The last time they brought home a state title, however, was 1987.

 Kapaun has been using that loss and experience as motivation for this upcoming season.

 “We have a lot of starters back from a pretty good team last year,” said Schartz.
-“We were one play away from going to the state championship and got a lot of key elements coming back and these guys are working hard.
-They program has turned around.”
+“We were one play away from going to the state championship and got a lot of key elements coming back, and these guys are working hard.
+The program has turned around.”

 In order to make it back to the playoffs and state, the Crusaders are working specifically on the fourth quarter.
 They want to start strong and finish even stronger.

-“Our biggest thing is finish and that’s what we’ve been going by,” explained linebacker Nathan Fury.
-“Finish out that last fourth quarter, that’s what got us last year, late last year and we’ve been making sure at the very end of practice to go 100 percent, we are not dogging.
+“Our biggest thing is finish, and that’s what we’ve been going by,” explained linebacker Nathan Fury.
+“Finish out that last fourth quarter, that’s what got us last year, late last year and we’ve been making sure at the very end of practice to go 100%, we are not dogging.
 We are ready to get out there and show them that we’ve improved in the offseason.”